Abdullatif2/TwinShield/README.md

 4. Ollama-backed LLM planners operating over a bounded remediation catalog;
 5. JSON-schema validation for LLM action selection;
 6. scripts for running experiments, saving logs, and generating figures/tables; and
-7. The numerical parameter values used in the paper artifact.
+7. The numerical parameter values used in the paper.

-The paper intentionally keeps the performance evaluation concise.
-This README records the implementation-specific numerical values so that readers can inspect, reproduce, or modify the artifact without overloading the manuscript.

 ---